ariescts/mp-qnn/README.md

 # mp-qnn
-The code of Mixed-Precision QNN
+The code of Mixed-Precision QNN.
+Coming soon.